Latest facts and figures on coronavirus

 SYMPTOMS AND HEALTH

-* It’s spread by cough or sneeze droplets from an infected person.
+* It’s spread by a cough or sneeze droplets from an infected person.

 * People must self-isolate for 14 days if they’ve been in contact with someone confirmed to have the virus